 JP: I don’t know.
 I mean, I think so, but Hollywood traditionally kind of sticks with the things that are safe and knowable to audiences.
 I don’t know about narrative films, but on streaming, we’re certainly seeing that the amount of documentaries in the world of animal rights is fucking unbelievable.
 I can’t believe how many amazing ones there are.
 So there definitely seems to be a platform for that.
 We’re certainly seeing that with documentaries, and it’s really exciting.
 I’m trying to get really activated in that world and am developing a number of documentaries.

-VN: We live in a very charged political climate right now, especially this year.
+VN: We live in a very charged political climate right now.
 Why should we be prioritizing animal rights?

 JP: People are like, “Why animal rights, when there are people starving?”
 And I go, “Well, there’s a connection between those two things.”
 When you talk about disease and overwhelming our healthcare system, there’s a connection between that and our consumption of animals.
 I feel like it’s our job to show that there’s a connection between all of these things: when we talk about food justice, when we talk about food deserts—people who don’t have access to foods that are healthy.
 In fact, they only have access to the foods that are proven to give heart disease and diabetes—so I don’t think it is a separate issue.
 I think part of the problem is that it is perceived to be a separate issue—and yet there’s a clear connection between all of these other social issues we are facing with animal rights.